E-Safeguarding and Digital Literacy

 At St Theresa’s, we take E-Safeguarding seriously.
 We expect the staff, parents and pupils to agree to our online code of conduct and talk regularly with the children about how to stay safe online.

-If you have any concerns regarding your child’s online activity or want to report anything, the schools E-Safeguarding lead is Mrs Holland.
-She is happy to offer advice and support and can advise you on the best steps to take.
+If you have any concerns regarding your child’s online activity or want to report anything, the schools Online-Safeguarding lead is Miss Costa.